-Maria B. Coppola, Acting Director
+Maria B. Coppola, Director

 The FTC works with competition and consumer protection agencies around the world to promote cooperation and convergence toward best practices.
 The FTC has built a strong network of cooperative relationships with its counterparts abroad and plays a lead role in key international organizations and networks.